colinjnash/cnashwebsite2023/content/about/_index.md

 # About

 Hello!
-I'm Colin, and I'm fortunate to have writing as a part of my every day life.
-I've had the privilege to document and explain concepts and procedures for a number of products across many industries.
+I'm Colin.
+Welcome to my personal site.
+For the last few years, I've been working as a technical writer with a focus on new products that want to improve their user journeys.
+I've documented concepts and procedures for a number of products across many industries.
 From aviation to cloud platforms, I enjoy taking complex topics and turning them into accessible and engaging content.

+What I write is also varied: I've worked on internet copy, technical manuals, civil aviation manuals, and blogs.

+I'm a firm believer that scalable, accessible documentation is a foundation of a successful product.
+I think documentation is a product.
+I also think that the key to successful documentation is listening to your users.

+In my spare time, I enjoy experimenting with music and programming; the results are probably best left to the imagination.

+## Contact me

+You can talk to me through [email](mailto:colinjnash@gmail.com) or [Linkedin](https://www.linkedin.com/in/colin-nash/).
+You can also say hello on the [Write the Docs network](https://www.writethedocs.org/slack/) on Slack.